a360-starpack/starpack/README.md

 If given a directory, Starpack will upload the contents to the Starpack Engine, then find any `starpack.yaml` file in the given directory to send as a payload to the Starpack Engine.

+The `starpack.yaml` file contains two main sections, `package` and `deployment`.
-The YAML packging section contains three main subsections:
+Furthermore, the YAML packaging section contains three main subsections:

 1. Metadata
 2. Artifacts